daattali/daattali.github.io/_posts/2015-03-29-ggExtra-r-package.md

 ## Spoiler alert - final result

+You can see a demo of what `ggMarginal` can do and play around with it [in this Shiny app](http://daattali.com:3838/ggExtra-ggMarginal-demo/).

 Here is an example of how easy it is to add marginal histograms in ggplot2 using `ggExtra::ggMarginal()`.

 ```